-No animal byproducts or gluten is used during the production of our wines.
+No animal byproducts or gluten are used during the production of our wines.

 Fining Agents are Vegan and Gluten Free